nicwest/homebrewed/subclasses/fighter/wander.md

 ======

-Usually trained with regular melee weapons, a chance encounter with an ancient wand unearths the long last art of wizard duelling.
+Usually trained with regular melee weapons, a chance encounter with an ancient wand unearths the long lost art of wizard duelling.
 This archetype makes use of borrowed magic to become a close range arcane brawler.